YungSang/vagrant-docker-review/README.md

 $ vagrant up
 ```

-This will build and start Re:VIEW container named `review`, and mount the current `vagrant-docker-review` folder at `/vagrant` in boot2docker VM.
+This will build Re:VIEW image tagged `yungsang/review` and mount the current `vagrant-docker-review` folder at `/vagrant` in boot2docker VM.

 ## Build a sample book as PDF